Our Coral Springs Estate Planning Attorneys Can Help You Create A Customized Plan

 What is the death tax?

 The term “death tax” typically refers to the estate tax, which is imposed by the federal government and about a dozen states on the value of a person’s assets after their passing.
-Estate taxes are a liability of the deceased person’s estate, and should not be confused with an inheritance tax, which is a separate tax imposed on a deceased person’s heirs.
-The federal government does not impose an inheritance tax and only 6 states impose an inheritance tax.
+Estate taxes are a liability of the deceased person’s estate and should not be confused with an inheritance tax, which is a separate tax imposed on a deceased person’s heirs.
+The federal government does not impose an inheritance tax, and only six states impose an inheritance tax.
 Florida, however, has no estate tax or inheritance tax, meaning only the federal estate tax would apply to Florida residents upon their death.

 Fortunately, as of 2024, the federal estate tax currently exempts the first $13.61 million of a person’s assets from being taxed, and married couples can double that exemption.
-This means that the vast majority of estates will not be subject to any estate tax (except in very special circumstances, such as when very large gifts – millions – have been made during one’s lifetime).
+This means that the majority of estates will not be subject to any estate tax (except in very special circumstances, such as when very large gifts – millions – have been made during one’s lifetime).
 Under current law, the federal estate tax exemption will increase based upon inflation until 2025.
 Then, unless changed by future legislation, the current law will “sunset” and the estate tax exemption will be reduced to its 2017 level ($5.49 million for a single person and double that for a married couple).

 If your estate is currently taxable, or may be taxable based upon the anticipated sunsetting in 2025, it would be prudent to consult with an estate planning attorney to discuss your options to reduce or eliminate your estate tax liability.
 If estate tax is not likely a concern, it is still prudent to consult with an estate planning attorney to discuss other important issues, such as probate avoidance, special needs planning and incapacity/long-term care planning.